“Is it OK to eat honey, surely it’s just sugar, and sugar is bad?”

 Using honey as a sweetener is far better than using highly processed forms of sugar, which are devoid of nutrients.
 Of course you should limit your intake of sweet foods, natural or not but when a food needs sweetening honey is a good choice (as is maple syrup, whereas Agave is certainly not even if it’s marketed as a health food!).
-To get the real nutritional benefit you should buy raw honey, which you can often find at farmer’s markets, also online.
+To get the real nutritional benefit of eating honey you should buy raw stuff, which you can often find at farmer’s markets, also online.
 Raw honey hasn’t been pasteurised, so it retains its diversity of beneficial enzymes.

 So what is in honey?

 Honey is made up of natural sugars, water, vitamins and minerals and a tiny amount of protein.
 Honey’s appearance, flavour and nutrient content varies according to the flowers the bees used to make the honey.
 As with all foods, it’s good to eat a variety; so vary your honeys, and of course the different flavours lend themselves to different foods.
 If you think you don’t like honey then try a mild clear variety, such as acacia.
 Very good with natural or Greek yoghurt – as is Greek honey, which is darker with a gorgeous caramel flavour.
 Manuka honey is said to be one of the most mineral-rich honeys.
 Minerality can be measured by a honey’s ability to conduct an electric current, and Manuka apparently conducts four times faster than other honeys – though it’s very expensive and an acquired taste.